Eight Tuesdays starting February 19, 2019

 Photo by Glenn Ruga; Kosovar refugees in Macedonia.

 Designed for photographers who are working on, or are interested in working on, a body of documentary work culminating in a portfolio or a multimedia presentation.
 The focus of this Master Class will be shooting and in-class critique.
-We will also go over developing skills of conceptualizing a project, printing, editing, sequencing, and communicating the concept of a project.
-We define documentary fairly broad for this class and look to creative and non-traditional approaches the genre.
+We will also go over developing skills for conceptualizing a project, printing, editing, sequencing, and communicating the concept of a project.
+We will also discuss the work of historical and contemporary documentary photographers.
+We define documentary fairly broad for this class and encourage both traditional and non-traditional approaches to the genre.

 Students will be expected to present a final project at the end of the class to the instructor and other classmates in the form of a portfolio of prints, a multimedia presentation, a website, or a book dummy.